 “As soon as you stop flow, you start seeing algal problems, taste and odor problems,” says Maria Lemke, director of conservation science for The Nature Conservancy in Illinois.

-Sign up for the Reasons to be Cheerful newsletter.A common consequence is harmful algal blooms.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.A common consequence is harmful algal blooms.
 Excess nutrients provide a feast for algae, causing them to reproduce and spread very quickly.
 The blooms block light that aquatic plants need in order to grow, and when algae and other organisms die and sink to the bottom, the decomposition process uses up oxygen in the water.
 This creates what are known as hypoxic zones, or “dead zones,” where the oxygen levels are so low that aquatic animals and plants can’t survive.

 Phytoplankton blooms increased by 13 percent on coasts around the world between 2003 and 2020, the result of many contributors, including fertilizers in runoff and pollution.
 Climate change also makes dead zones around the world more common.
 A 2018 study found that over the last century oxygen levels in the Baltic Sea, in northern Europe, reached the lowest level in 1,500 years, a development scientists linked to nutrients from sewage and agriculture.
 This year, scientists measured the dead zone in the Gulf of Mexico at 3,058 square miles — smaller than predicted, yet still larger than the state of Delaware.